Jahn08/WEB-TIMER/README.md

 ## Installing / Getting started

-The application is dependent on Node.js ([more about its version](#headPrerequisites)) along with MongoDB ([more about its version](#headSettingUpDev)).
+The application is dependent on Node.js (and its npm utility) ([more about its version](#headPrerequisites)) along with MongoDB ([more about its version](#headSettingUpDev)).

-There is a couple of ways to start the application from inside the WebTimer directory (there must be a file package.json):
-1. *npm start*
-2. *npm run release* - starts the application after getting through testing
+Before starting the application all its dependencies must be installed by running a command from inside the WebTimer directory (where there is a file package.json): *npm install*.
+Building and starting the project is possible by using configurations inside VS Code: Debug Build or Prod Build.
+The configurations already have some environment variables set up in a file .vscode/launch.json, however, some parameters require revision in accordance to a local environment (more about configuring in the [configuration section below](#headConfiguration)).

 To turn on debugging while testing there is a script available in package.json: *npm run debug-test*.
 After running the command it's possible to join the process in Google Chrome through the url: *chrome://inspect*.
 A directive *debugger* should be used for break points in tests.